 Mr. Allen, through his 100% ownership of Vulcan Ventures Incorporated ("Vulcan Ventures"), owns a majority interest in Digeo, Inc. on a fully-converted fully-diluted basis.
 Ms. Jo Allen Patton is a director of Charter and a director and Vice President of Vulcan Ventures.
-Mr. Lance Conn is a director of Charter and is Executive Vice President of Vulcan Ventures.
+Mr. Lance Conn is a director of Charter and was Executive Vice President of Vulcan Ventures until his resignation in May 2009.
 Currently, Charter Operating owns 1.8% of Digeo, Inc.'s common stock.

 In May 2008, Charter Operating entered into an agreement with Digeo Interactive, LLC, a subsidiary of Digeo, Inc., for the minimum purchase of high-definition DVR units for approximately \$21 million.
 This minimum purchase commitment is subject to reduction as a result of certain specified events such as the failure to deliver units timely and catastrophic failure.
-The software for these units is being supplied under a software license agreement with Digeo Interactive, LLC; the cost of which is expected to be approximately \$2 million for the initial licenses and on-going maintenance fees of approximately \$0.3 million annually, subject to reduction to coincide with any reduction in the minimum purchase commitment.
-For the three months ended March 31, 2009, the Company purchased approximately \$5 million of DVR units from Digeo Interactive, LLC under these agreements.
+The software for these units is being supplied under a software license agreement with Digeo Interactive, LLC; the cost of which is expected to be approximately \$2 million for the initial licenses and ongoing maintenance fees of approximately \$0.3 million annually, subject to reduction to coincide with any reduction in the minimum purchase commitment.
+For the three and six months ended June 30, 2009, the Company purchased approximately \$4 million and \$11 million of DVR units from Digeo Interactive, LLC under these agreements, respectively.